NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

 “He is their greatest asset,” Garman said.
 “He is the only person, the only person who can raise a hundred million dollars a year.”

-More broadly, Garman said LaPierre has led the way since 2018 in instituting more rigorous fiscal and oversight policies and removing individuals who acted improperly.
+More broadly, Garman said, LaPierre has led the way since 2018 in instituting more-rigorous fiscal and oversight policies and removing individuals who acted improperly.

 That argument drew an incredulous reaction from longtime critics of the gun lobby.

-“The NRA’s opening argument presented an alternative world where scandals were somehow evidence of their commitment to good governance,” said Justin Wagner, a former New York state assistant attorney general who directs investigations for Everytown for Gun Safety, a nonprofit group that advocates for greater regulation of firearms.
+“The NRA’s opening argument presented an alternative world where scandals were somehow evidence of their commitment to good governance,” said Justin Wagner, a former New York assistant attorney general who directs investigations for Everytown for Gun Safety, a nonprofit group that advocates for greater regulation of firearms.

 The New York state lawsuit, which seeks to dissolve the organization, alleges that top NRA executives, including LaPierre, diverted organization resources for their personal gain.

-The suit also names Frazer, the organization’s secretary and general counsel, former treasurer Wilson “Woody” Phillips and Joshua Powell, former chief of staff to LaPierre, who was fired in January after being accused of charging more than $40,000 in personal expenses to the organization.
+The suit also names Frazer, the organization’s secretary and general counsel; former treasurer Wilson “Woody” Phillips; and Joshua Powell, former chief of staff to LaPierre, who was fired in January after being accused of charging more than $40,000 in personal expenses to the organization.
 All of those individuals are named on witness lists for the trial.
 Phillips, Frazer and Powell have denied wrongdoing.

 The first witness to appear in the case, Cotton, the organization’s first vice president and chair of the audit committee, defended the handling of the bankruptcy filing on Monday and contended that the board was properly informed.